 Discuss your Custody Issue with a Skillful California Child Custody Attorney

 Custody disputes can be complicated, and they are often even more complex when the co-parents do not reside in the same state.
 If you are subject to a custody order that was issued by a court in another jurisdiction and you or your co-parent seek to modify the order it is in your best interest to meet with a skillful California child custody attorney to discuss your case.
 Ethan M. Weisinger is an assertive California child custody attorney who will work diligently to help you protect your parental rights.
-Mr. Weisinger can be contacted at (925)258-2020 or through the online form to set up a free and confidential meeting to discuss your custody case.
+Mr. Weisinger can be contacted at (925)258-2020 or through the online form to set up a confidential meeting to discuss your custody case.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.